seanbpayne/PFSWedNotes/README.md

 * I’m fine with players rolling what should be “secret” checks if they are willing to roleplay not knowing if they fail
 * All characters get Circus Lore as a bonus skill
 ### Clang-Clang's boons
 Clang-Clang is a demigod of the circus and looks favorably on circus performers.
+He aligns to Desna
 * Rerolling with a hero point gives a +1 circumstance bonus to the reroll.
 * Hero points can’t turn a failure into a critical failure
 * If a PC is out of hero points and fail an important check they can appeal to Clang-Clan to give them a reroll.
 This is a Fortune effect.